Criminal Justice & Law Degrees: What Can I Do With a Criminal Justice Degree?

 Forensic technicians earn a median salary of around $58,230 per year.

 Parole and Probation Officer Jobs: Parole officers and probation officers serve similar, but different, roles.
 Probation officers work with people who have been placed on probation to help keep them from ending up in prison.
-Parole officers, on the other hand, work with people who have been in prison and have been released, to help keep them from going back to prison.
+Parole officers work with people who have been in prison and have been released, to help keep them from going back to prison.

 A bachelor’s degree in criminal justice, social work, or behavioral sciences is usually required to work as a parole officer or probation officer.
 The median salary is around $53,020 per year.